open-afc-project/openafc/tools/geo_converters/README.md

 ### GDAL version selection <a name="gdal"/>

-GDAL (set of libraries and utilities that do the job in almost all scripts here) is constantly improving - both in capabilities and in reliability.
-And GDAL is an 'industry standard' without any viable alternatives.

-To put it another way, GDAL is still painfully slow and has a lot of bugs.
-So it makes sense to use as late (stable) version as possible.
-As of time of this writing the latest version is 3.6.3 and it is much better than, say, 3.4.1.
+GDAL (set of libraries and utilities that do the job in almost all scripts here) is constantly improving - both in capabilities and in reliability, So it makes sense to use as late (stable) version as possible.
+As of time of this writing the latest version is 3.6.3.

 GDAL version may be checked with `gdalinfo --version`

 ### Performance (`--threads`, `--nice`, conversion order) <a name="performance"/>

-Geodetic data conversion (performed mainly by means of `gdal_transform` and `gdalwarp` utilities) is a painfully slow process, so all scripts presented here support parallelization.
+Geodetic data conversion (performed mainly by means of `gdal_transform` and `gdalwarp` utilities) is a slow process, so all scripts presented here support parallelization.
 It is controlled by `--threads` parameter that has following forms:

 |Form|Action|
 |----|------|